trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 You are now ready to configure your camera for operation with HE using the Hikvision Camera Controller.

 ## Device Configuration and Operation
-1: Add a new Virtual Device using the Hikvision Camera Controller
+1. Add a new Virtual Device using the Hikvision Camera Controller

-2: Enter your camera ip address, port and credentials in userid:password format.
-Click Save.
+2. Enter IP Address, Port, Credentials and Camera Name (as defined on the Camera).
+3. Click Save.

+For cameras connected to the NVR POE subnet, use the ip address of the NVR and the Port assigned by the Virtual Host feature.
+For all other cameras, use the camera ip address and port.
+Do NOT got through the NVR to access a local network camera you have added to the NVR for recording and control purposes.

  Whenever you Save Preferences, the driver will validate your camera by first pinging the ip address and then sending a GET request for the data from /System/deviceInfo using the Credentials you entered.
 If these checks fail, an error message will be displayed in the zStatus attribute and you will need fix it and try again.
 If you can't get past this step, you may need to call the help desk to report that you have a Hikvision camera that is not being recognized.

 If all is well, it will say Yay!.
 Your camera has been validated and is ready for operation.